 I’m trying to find ways to treat ailments naturally and without the use of vaccines.
 Rather than waiting to medicate until the flu virus has overrun my body, I am treating the virus naturally when the symptoms first begin.
 I am a believer in natural medicine and the use of essential oils in medicine.
 I have found that elderberry syrup is a must-have for boosting my immune system and fighting off the flu.

 - antioxidant, diaphoretic, diuretic, laxative, immune-boosting, anti-inflammatory

-- To treat coughs, colds, flu, bacterial infections, viral infections, tonsillitis, lower cholesterol, improved vision, and heart health.
+- Treat coughs, colds, flu, bacterial infections, viral infections, tonsillitis, lower cholesterol, improved vision, and heart health.

 I found this recipe for elderberry syrup using basic ingredients that I had in my pantry and changed it up a bit to give it an immune-fighting boost.
 My family takes 1/2 tsp to 1 tsp for kids and 1-2 tablespoons for adults each day during the flu season.
-It’s also a lovely accompaniment to hot tea.
+It’s also a lovely accompaniment to our immune-boosting wellness tea.